Nestian/game-of-life/README.md

 # Game of Life

 ## How to start:
 Open 'ui.html' in a web browser.
+Although, the game should run on different browsers, it is recommended to use Google Chrome since the game was thoroughly tested there.

 ## Rules of game of life:
 * Any live cell with fewer than two live neighbors dies (under-population).